 We decided to work with 11 pennants (5 large rectangles, 6 small rectangles), alternate small and large rectangles (finishing and starting with the smaller rectangles).
 Think about how many pennants you require and the order of your pennants, so that you can cut out the correct number.

 Draw the 1″ (2.5cm) added for the overlap onto the top edge of the pennant.
 We are working with pen for clarity, however I would recommend you use a pencil.

 Fold the pennant on the drawn overlap line.

 Hold in position with bulldog or binder clips.
 You do NOT want to pin oil cloth or PVC fabric because the pins will leave marks and permanent holes.

 To sew the pennant, position the material into the sewing machine with the WRONG side facing up.
 This will be the overlap.

 Stitch 1/8″ (3mm) away from the edge of the overlap, using a walking foot or Teflon foot.
 You may find sewing with oil canvas difficult as the machine may struggle to pull the fabric through the sewing machine, a walking foot or Teflon foot will aid with this process.
 Some sewing machines will come with a ‘non-stick glide foot’ and this may help.

-If you don’t have any of these feet available, try taping the bottom of your presser foot with masking tape or sellotape to prevent the oil cloth from sticking to the bottom of the foot.
+If you don’t have any of these feet available, try taping the bottom of your presser foot with masking tape to prevent the oil cloth from sticking to the bottom of the foot.
 Why not read our guide to sewing with oil cloth: Sewing Oil Cloth.